 Be sure to proofread your proposal and strive to avoid any grammar, spelling, and punctuation errors.

-The thesis should be organized into something like the following structure:
+The thesis should be organized into something like the following structure (though consult with your advisor for more specific guidance):

 - Review of Relevant Research